bizmapNikhil/Test/README.md

 ## Key-Features

 ### Administration
+Edmire.ai empowers administrators with a suite of tools to efficiently manage various administrative tasks, reducing manual intervention and enhancing overall operational efficiency.
+From staff management to resource allocation, Edmire.ai ensures streamlined administrative processes.

 ### Admission Registration
+Simplify and expedite the student admission process with Edmire.ai.
+Our module streamlines the admission registration process, capturing accurate and up-to-date information.
+Define admission criteria and seamlessly manage the entire admission workflow.

 ### Academic Management
+Edmire.ai caters to the needs of educators by providing robust tools for managing courses, curriculum, and student information.
+It fosters a structured and effective learning environment, promoting academic excellence.

 ### Examination Planning
+Effortlessly plan and organize examinations with Edmire.ai.
+From scheduling exams to creating question paper sets and managing seating arrangements, our module ensures a comprehensive solution for all your examination planning needs.

 ### Examination Registration
+Streamline the student registration process for examinations using Edmire.ai.
+Capture crucial information and generate admit cards based on predefined criteria, ensuring a smooth and organized examination registration process.

 ### Secure and Fair Evaluation
+ Edmire.ai places a premium on the integrity of the examination process.
+Benefit from features designed for secure paper setting, digital evaluation, and result processing, ensuring a fair and reliable assessment system.

 ### User-Friendly Interface
+ Prioritizing user experience, Edmire.ai offers an intuitive interface for educators, students, and administrators.
+Simple navigation enhances accessibility, enabling users to effortlessly access the information and tools they need for a seamless experience.

 1. Setup dependencies
     ```
     cd biometric-attendance-sync-tool